 Regardless, more research needs to be done before we can determine whether or not a diet high in choline may contribute to disease.

 How will I know if I am Deficient?

-Most people in the U.S. (this includes people who eat animal foods) don’t meet the recommended daily amount for choline, however, few people show symptoms of a choline deficiency.
-BUT, if our choline levels drop too low, then symptoms of deficiency may occur, including:
+Most people in the U.S. (this includes people who eat animal foods) don’t meet the recommended daily amount of choline.
+However, few people show symptoms of choline deficiency.
+But, if our choline levels drop too low, then signs of weakness may occur, including:

 - Muscle damage

 - Nonalcoholic fatty liver disease (choline is essential for transporting fat molecules out of the liver)

 - Low intake during pregnancy has been shown to increase the risk of congenital disabilities, including neural tube defects and cleft palate.

 How can Vegans & Vegetarians Avoid becoming Deficient?

 According to the Vegan Society, the British Dietetic Association (the leading authority on nutrition in the UK) has said, “you absolutely can meet choline requirements with a vegan or plant-based diet.”